Getting started with the analyze-deployment-tooling repository

 Prerequisites

-from an environment without an internet connection, you must first install in an online environment with the following instructions before moving to an offline system.
+The repository code requires an internet connection in order to download other requirements.
+To use the repository from a location without an internet connection, you must download the requirements before you move to an offline system.
 For more information, see External dependencies.

 Windows Subsystem for Linux (WSL)